From becoming CEOs to helping design out disaster risk, these engineers show us why this programme is a major success.

 Ayo has repeatedly teamed up with us to help us pursue our long-term goals for the industry.

-She’s a supervising civil engineer, and a member of ICE Thames Valley, ICE Policy and External Affairs Committee and ICE’s Communications Committee.
-Her creativity, enthusiasm and keen eye for detail make her intrinsic to supporting our work.
+She’s a supervising civil engineer, and a member of ICE Thames Valley and the ICE Policy and External Affairs Committee.

-She’s currently a project team manager at the Environment Agency, boasting six years of experience in the industry.
+She’s currently a major project and programme delivery business manager at the Environment Agency, boasting almost nine years of experience in the industry.

 When a disaster strikes, one of the first engineers you’ll hear about is Doctor Joshua Macabuag.